 Christine Bromberg is a member of the firm's Tax Group, where she represents clients in connection with a broad range of federal income tax matters.

 Ms. Bromberg provides clients with practical advice and strategy regarding U.S. federal income taxes.
 Her practice has a particular emphasis on mergers, acquisitions, joint ventures, workouts (in and out of bankruptcy), recapitalizations, divestitures, and spin-offs, as well as all forms of capital-raising activities.
-Her clients include domestic and foreign corporations, partnerships, and limited liability companies, across a variety of industries and ranging in size from start-up businesses to multinational public corporations.
+Her clients include domestic and foreign corporations, partnerships, and limited liability companies, ranging in size from start-up businesses to multinational public corporations.
+She works with clients across a broad range of industries, including manufacturing, technology, biotechnology, energy, retail, food and beverage, wholesale and distributors, aerospace, health care, and real estate and development.

 Ms. Bromberg has significant experience structuring and negotiating complex joint ventures and other pooled investment vehicles on behalf of investors, investment funds, and real estate developers.
 She has advised on the tax aspects of syndicated loan transactions, derivative investments, and other financings on behalf of both lenders and borrowers.
 Ms. Bromberg also represents clients before taxing agencies in audits and administrative litigation at the federal, state, and local tax levels.